GuanhuiGuan/cpp-ray-tracer/README.md

 - material scattered light should inherit the inRay time
 #### Bounding Volume Hierarchies
 - divide and conquer to speed up the hit detection
-- Hittable: add a common member bBox (boundingBox)
+- Hittable: add a common member AABB bBox (boundingBox)
-    - implemented as AABB (axis-aligned bounding box)
 - BVH node (derived from Hittable)
     - [constructor] split a list of hittables into left and right child nodes, and create bBox
         - 1 hittable: left and right both points to it